A process map is a visual model that shows how a collection of activities are sequenced together to accomplish work in an organization.

 Identify a clear start point and end point

 The next way to get clear on what the process is, is to identify the starting point and the ending point for the process.
-The most commons mistake our instructors find while reviewing deliverables as part of our certification program is that they don’t have a clear starting or ending point.
+The most commons mistake our instructors find while reviewing deliverables as part of our business analyst certification program is that they don’t have a clear starting or ending point.
 Visually, this leads to models that have boxes off to the side and are not integrated into the process map.
 So ask yourself, what’s the very first thing that needs to happen or the very first activity that needs to happen and what must be true before the process can start?
 And then what’s the last activity that happens?
 Or what signals that the process is complete?
 This creates your container, your scope, what this process is.

 Identify your purpose for diagramming the workflow